Oghma-Infinium/Apostasy/GAMEPLAY.md

 **Trespasser (20)**: You can execute a silent roll while sneaking, increasing your movement speed by 20% for 10 seconds.
 **Infiltrator (40)**: You no longer trigger traps and make 50% less noise while moving.
 **Cloak of Shadows (60)**: Sneaking in combat restores 10 Health per second for 10 seconds and causes enemies to stop searching for you.
-This effect can occur once every 60 seconds.
+This effect can occur once every 30 seconds.
 **Subterfuge (80)**: Performing a silent roll grants you invisibility for 10 seconds.
-This effect can occur once every 30 seconds.
+This effect can occur once every 10 seconds.
-**Lingering Shadow (100)**: Your sneak attacks deal 100% more damage while under the effects of Subterfuge and for an additional 3 seconds after it ends.
+**Lingering Shadow (100)**: While under the effects of Subterfuge, all attacks become guaranteed sneak attacks.

 </Details>